paralin/inca/DESIGN.md

 Additionally, timing-based detections can be added later.
 Each detection has a configurable response by the user, so experimental detections can yield a warning in the beginning.

+## Block Validation Modes

+The below options are implemented as block validators in the code.

+### Immutable Validator Set

+With this enabled, the validator set cannot be changed (this is the current default).

+Implications:

+ - Validating a ValidatorSet requires checking if is equiv to the last valid block's set.
+ - A newer Block with an equiv ValidatorSet culd be used.